Everyone at Selkirk School works very hard to make your child’s day fun and educational. Here are the adults who work at Selkirk School.

-I am so pleased to be teaching kindergarten at Selkirk School.
+I am so pleased to be teaching Pre-K and Kindergarten at Selkirk School.
 I began teaching when I was 5 and found I could convince my younger brother that “school” was fun.
 I have been teaching ever since and school has expanded to become more than just fun.
 Itʼs also interesting, challenging and always rewarding.

-I am looking forward to this upcoming year and the things our class will learn together, the individual growth the children will make, and all the fun we will have.
+Each year I look forward to the things our class will learn together, the individual growth the children will make, and all the fun we will have.

 Hi!
 I am a mother to two wonderful daughters, Mesa and Hazel.
 I have enjoyed the opportunity to work with children in an educational setting for over 10 years, the past 7 of which have been at sweet Selkirk School.
 I come to the school with a background in fine arts, early childhood education and a love of the natural world.
 I enjoy camping, kayaking, hiking and singing with friends.